cdrage/containerfiles/bootc-k3s-node-amd64/README.md

  **Description:**
  > IMPORTANT NOTE: This is BOOTC.
 This is meant for bootable container applications.
 See: https://github.com/containers/podman-desktop-extension-bootc

- This Containerfile creates a k3s NODE on AMD64 using CentOS Stream 9.
+ This Containerfile creates a k3s NODE on AMD64 using Fedora 42.
 So you can run a k8s server on boot.

  You must know the IP address of the master in order for these nodes to connect.
  **PRIVATE REGISTRY:**